thoughtbot/goal-oriented-git/src/1-4-beautiful-commits.md

 `# cd examples/1-4-beautiful-commits
 `! git-add-patch-demo s q | sed -n '/Stage/,/Stage/p'

+Git splits the change into two hunks, and shows me the first of them.
 This change is just the correction on the first line, so I can stage it in the index using `y`.
 Once it's staged, Git will show me the next change.
 Since this change isn't related to the one I've already added to the index, I